jenniferholcomb/portfolio/readme.md

 ## Known Bugs

-* When page is viewed on smaller devices or mobiles, images may be distorted.
+* When page is viewed on smaller devices or mobiles, images distorted.
+Alignment doesn't function correctly.
+* Background colors don't react to brower size.
 * If any issues are discovered, please email jenniferlholcomb@gmail.com.

 ## License